Decoding the "How Many Grams in a Quarter?" Question: A full breakdown

 -

-Pharmaceuticals: Precise dosage is paramount in medicine.
+Pharmaceuticals: Precise dosage is critical in medicine.
 Inaccurate measurements can lead to ineffective treatment or even dangerous overdoses.
 Pharmaceutical manufacturing and dispensing rely heavily on highly calibrated instruments to ensure the correct amount of active ingredients.

 -